An asterisk (*) denotes a full paper submission.

 This paper explores play examples from TRPGs as forms of mediated play, drawing on a range of actual plays, guidance videos, current and historical TRPG materials, and player comments and discussions.
 We reflect on the way that such representations of roleplaying imply or construct gameplay norms, which function to ‘other’ everyday TRPG play experiences, shaping player expectations and activities.
 Grounded in perspectives drawn from film and media studies, we pay particular attention to the form of mediation in each case, seeking to understand how different presentations of play afford different interpretations of what roleplaying is and might be – as well as what it might not be – and the implications of this for the present and future of this game form.

-Iain Donald - View from the (Virtual) Terraces: Football Fandom in Videogames
+* Iain Donald and Andrew Reid - View from the (Virtual) Terraces: Football Fandom in Videogames

 Other is a concept that is fundamental to sports: the other team, other player(s), other fans.
 Football fans share a camaraderie and can enthuse a tribalism (Mangan, 1996) that is difficult to understand and replicate in the virtual world.
 Yet, that identity and fandom are expressed in virtual spaces.
 Who is a virtual footballer?
 What is fandom in virtual football?
 How is that fandom represented and expressed?
 How do real-world identities translate to the virtual?
 What does fandom mean in the virtual footballing context?